15 Things Your Realtor Can't (or Won't) Tell You

 There are some things a real estate agent cannot share with you, no matter what their opinion or knowledge tells them.

-Hiring a real estate agent to help you buy or sell a home means getting someone on your side.
-A realtor’s job is to help you every step of the way through the process, giving you advice and guidance based on their knowledge.
+Hiring a real estate agent means getting someone on your side.
+A realtor’s job is to help you every step of the way through the home-buying (or selling) process.

-Even the very best real estate agents have limitations on what they can share, though.
-They aren't likely to give you financial advice, such as ways to pay your mortgage, for example.
+Even the best real estate agents have limitations on what they can share, though.
+They aren’t likely to give you financial advice, such as ways to pay your mortgage.

-If you’ve asked a question and cannot get a straight answer, it could be that your agent isn’t allowed by law to give you that answer.
-Here's what your realtor either isn’t allowed to share with you or likely won't.
+If you’ve asked your agent a question and cannot get a straight response, it could be they aren’t legally allowed to answer.
+Here’s what your realtor isn’t allowed to share with you… or just won‘t.

 pololia/Adobe little student girl studying at school

 It seems like such a logical, highly valuable question.
-However, most agents don’t have the ability to share their opinion of the school district where you’re buying.
+However, most agents can’t share their opinion of the school district where you’re buying.

-An agent may be willing to provide you with information on what the public school test scores were – if that’s publicly accessible – but she can’t offer opinions, or suggest which school has a good or bad reputation.
+An agent may be willing to provide you with information on the public school test scores — if publicly accessible — but they can’t offer opinions or suggest which school has a good or bad reputation.

 Monkey Business/Adobe three girls riding down the street on scooters and a bike

-Here’s another question that most home buyers have but agents cannot answer.
-They can provide facts such as government statistics on crime rates in an area, but they cannot tell you if it is a “safe” community.
+Most home buyers have this question, but agents are limited in how they can answer.
+They can provide facts, such as government statistics on crime rates in an area, but they cannot tell you if it is a “safe” community.

-They can point you in the right direction to finding this information, such as using publicly available databases to help you.
+They can point you in the right direction to finding this information, though, like publicly available databases.

 Monkey Business/Adobe couple push daughter in stroller as son rides scooter